Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Hierarchical Inference Derivation

 \subsection{Likelihood Derivation}

+Now, we return to the original task of expanding Equation \ref{eqn:a5}.
 We derive the likelihood evaluation for an individual lens, k.
-We expand the likelihood of an individual lens across each data product:
+First, we expand by assuming independence between data products:

-Now, we need to connect the data products to the population model through individual lens properties.
-The first portion of individual lens properties are the lens model parameters, $\xi_{\text{lens}}$, which include lens mass parameters, lens light parameters, and the point source position in the source plane.
-Individual lens properties also include a parameter for the mass sheet, $\lambda_{\text{int}}$, and the orbital anisotropy, $\beta_{\text{ani}}$.
-Each lens is also defined by its multiple image positions in the lens plane, $\theta_{\text{im}}$, and redshifts $z_{\text{lens}}$, $z_{\text{src}}$.
+We cannot directly evaluate the probability of an individual lens' observables given the population-level parameters.
+We need to connect the data products to the population model through individual lens properties, including the lens model parameters, $\xi_{\text{lens}}$, the internal mass sheet parameter, $\lambda_{\text{int}}$, the external convergence, $\kappa_{\text{ext}}$, the orbital anisotropy parameter, $\beta_{\text{ani}}$, the lens plane image positions, $\theta_{\text{im}}$, and the redshifts, ($z_{\text{lens}}$, $z_{\text{src}}$).
+The lens model parameters, $\xi_{\text{lens}}$, include lens mass parameters, lens light parameters, and the point source position in the source plane.
 We marginalize over all of these individual properties:

-Note that the relationship between the time-delay data and the lens parameters is through the Fermat potential, $\Delta \phi$, and the relationship between kinematic data and the lens parameters is through the Jeans model quantity, $\mathcal{J}$.
+Note that the time-delay term depends on the Fermat potential, $\Delta\phi(\xi_{\text{lens}}, \theta_{\text{im}})$, and the kinematic term depends on the Jeans model quantity, $\mathcal{J}(\xi_{\text{lens}},\beta_{\text{ani}})$.
 We make some simplifying assumptions for this work.
-For the lens model parameters, $\xi_{\text{lens}}$, we assume perfect knowledge of the lens light parameters, since the uncertainty on the mass parameters and source position are more dominant.
+For the lens model parameters, $\xi_{\text{lens}}$, we assume perfect knowledge of the lens light parameters, since the uncertainty on the mass parameters and source position are dominant.
 We assume perfect knowledge of the image positions in the lens plane, $\theta_{\text{im}}$ assuming the contribution to the error budget from astrometry is sub-dominant.
 We also assume each lens has a spectroscopic measurement of the lens and source redshifts, $z_{\text{lens}}$, $z_{\text{src}}$.
-Exploration of photometric redshifts is left for futher work.
+Exploration of photometric redshifts is left for future work.
 These approximations reduce the integral in Equation~\ref{lklhd_with_redshift} to: